A’s beat Tigers 7-3 in game resumed nearly 4 months later

 OAKLAND, Calif.
+(AP) — Even the managers were perplexed by all the quirky details of a game that began nearly four months ago and finished in a different ballpark way out West.

-(AP) — Chad Pinder homered, Mike Fiers earned his fourth victory or his 14th, however you want to look at it, and the Oakland Athletics beat the Detroit Tigers 7-3 on Friday night in a game that was suspended on May 19 because of the weather.
+Chad Pinder homered, Mike Fiers earned his fourth victory or his 14th, however you want to look at it, and the Oakland Athletics beat the Detroit Tigers 7-3 on Friday night in a game that was suspended on May 19 because of the weather.

 Fiers (14-3) is unbeaten over 21 starts dating to his no-hitter May 7.
 He allowed three runs and four hits over six innings.

-Oakland reliever Jake Diekman will have two appearances on May 19 with two different clubs: He actually pitched one inning for the Royals in Anaheim on May 19, and then got into the game Friday with Oakland with the stats that will be credited for May 19.
+Oakland reliever Jake Diekman will have two appearances on May 19 with two different clubs: He actually pitched one inning for the Royals in Anaheim on May 19, and then got into the game Friday for Oakland with the stats credited to May 19.

-It took 39 minutes to finish the 2-hour, 58-minute game half a country away.
+It took 39 minutes to finish the 2-hour, 58-minute game more than half a country away.
+Not many fans made it early on a Friday.

+“It almost felt like a Legion game because when we went out there there was nobody there,” Melvin said.

 The victory gave the A’s their first 11-game winning streak since winning 20 straight in 2002 and the longest in the majors this season.
 If the A’s hadn’t been able to hold on, it would have counted as a seven-game winning streak.
 Oakland also will be credited for an eight-game road winning streak from May 16-June 4.

-Pinder connected for a two-run drive — the A’s hadn’t cleared the fences yet on May 19 — to give Oakland a streak of 17 straight games with a homer, matching sixth-longest such streak in A’s history.
+Pinder connected for a two-run drive — the A’s hadn’t cleared the fences yet on May 19 — to give Oakland a streak of 17 straight games with a homer, matching the sixth-longest such streak in A’s history.
+Pinder technically homered in his third straight game, from May 17-19 against the Tigers.

 Stephen Piscotty had three hits, not playing at all Friday as he’s on the injured list.

-And in another strange twist, September call-ups were eligible but their stats go back to May when they were still in the minors — while not changing the day of their major league debut.
+And in another strange twist, September call-ups were eligible but their stats go back to May when they were still in the minors — while not changing the day of their major league debuts.

 There was no national anthem because that took place May 19 in Detroit.

-A’s manager Bob Melvin called Tigers manager Ron Gardenhire ahead of time to discuss details of the game since neither had been part of this exact situation before — and they also met with the umpires for guidance.
+Melvin called Gardenhire ahead of time to discuss details of the game since neither had been part of this exact situation before — and they also met with the umpires for guidance.

-Neither had seen anything quite like this before, with Gardenhire saying, “It’s not unprecedented, but it is different.”
+“It’s not unprecedented, but it is different,” Gardenhire said.

 Yes, it sure was.
-When Liam Hendriks struck out Jordy Mercer leading off the bottom of the seventh, the K will actually go to Josh Harrison considering he was supposed to be batting but got released by the Tigers last month.
+While Hendriks struck out Jordy Mercer leading off the bottom of the seventh, the K will actually go to Josh Harrison considering he was supposed to be batting but got released by the Tigers last month.

 “It doesn’t happen very often,” Melvin said.
 “I would prefer it doesn’t happen again at some point.”